0BL1V10N-V01D/ChubbyBunny/README.md

 ## Description:

 ChubbyBunny is an easy tool used to generate a backdoor for remote access to a Windows machine.
 This tool creates malware with custom coded payloads that can be then easily executed on a Windows machine.
 The malware that is created with this tool has a high ability to __bypass__ most present-day antivirus detection.
-This project is still a __work in progress__ so there is a high chance of multiple bugs. #BIG UPDATE COMING SOON#
+This project is still a __work in progress__ so there is a high chance of multiple bugs.

 ## Features :key::
 - [x] View cleint's system information